-Migration: the villages of Amangel'dy and Ashutasty in Kostanay Province may be site of premigratory gatherings, but it's necessary to confirm this with more recent data.
+Migration: the villages of Amangel'dy and Ashutasty in Kostanay Province may be the site of premigratory gatherings, but this needs confirmation with more recent data.
 The largest number of Great Bustards observed in this region during the migratory period was 80 individuals in Ulytau District of Karaganda Province on 3 October 2009.
 There was a second observation nearby of 6 individuals.
-Insofar as is known to us, there are no regular migratory stopovers in this region.
+Insofar as is known, there are no regular migratory stopovers in this region.

-Overwintering: None reported
+Overwintering: None reported.